CanopyTax/cpr-multiselect/README.md

 ## Installation
 1. Install through `npm install --save cpr-multiselect`
+2. Load the required stylesheet `src/multi-selector.css`
-2. Optional - if you want some default styling use the stylesheet: `build/external-styles.css`
+3. Optional - if you want some default styling use the stylesheet: `build/external-styles.css`

 ## Usage